Danko-Lab/clipnet/README.md

 cd clipnet
 ```

 Then, install prerequisites using pip.
 We recommend creating an isolated environment for working with CLIPNET.
-For example, using mamba (or equivalently, conda):
+For example, using mamba (or, equivalently, conda):

 ```bash
 # cuda needed for GPU support